lorrli274/next/courses/community/CSS Tricks/Gulp/L1 Gulp for Beginners/Preprocessing with gulp.md

-We can compile Sass to CSS in gulp with the help of a plugin called **gulp-sass**.
+We can compile Sass to CSS in gulp with the help of a plugin called [gulp-sass](https://www.npmjs.com/package/gulp-sass).
 You can install gulp-sass into your project by using the `npm install` command like we did for `gulp`.

 We'd also want to use the `\--save-dev` flag to ensure that gulp-sass gets added to `devDependencies` in `package.json`.
 ​